 Method of Evaluation:

-All exam questions are similar to the exam review questions.
-It is strongly recommended to do all the HW, Lab and exam review problems before taking your exams.
-Graphing calculator is allowed for exams and all questions are multiple choice.
+All exam questions are similar to the HW and exam review questions and will be Multiple choice.
+It is strongly recommended to do all the HW and exam review problems before taking your exam.

+Check Collin College website for testing centers schedule.
 A Collin College ID card is required to take an exam in the testing center.
-Hours of operation are subject to change with regards to holidays and community events.
-Regular hours of operation are:

 Make – up Exams: A missed exam will result in a zero score.
 If a student knows ahead of time that an exam will be missed, then inform the instructor early before the exam and arrangements will be made.
 Eligibility for a make-up exam requires a DOCUMENTED medical or personal / family emergency, and must be approved by the instructor.

-Attendance Policy: Follow the course weekly schedule on Course Schedule.
+Attendance Policy: Follow the course weekly schedule on page 5.
 In addition, if a student is unable to complete the course, then it is the student’s responsibility to withdraw from the course.